Real Kashmir FC: Stadium

-The club is currently using 11,000 seater TRC Polo Synthetic Turf Ground in Srinagar, as their home ground until the renovation of Bakshi Stadium.
+The club is currently using the 10,000-capacity TRC Polo Synthetic Turf Ground in Srinagar as their home ground.
 Since 2015, the ground is being used in I-League 2nd Division as the home ground for their rival Lonestar Kashmir, and I-League for Real Kashmir.
 The ground is operated by the Jammu & Kashmir Football Association and renovated in 2015.
 It has artificial turf.

 Rivalry

 Real Kashmir has a rivalry with their fellow Jammu & Kashmir-based club Lonestar Kashmir FC, that participated in the I-League 2nd Division.
 The team has also participated in the inaugural 2020–21 Real Kashmir Cup, which was hosted at the TRC Turf Ground.